HichamAgueny/DL-Horovod/README.md

 # Distributed Deep Learning with Horovod
 This course is part of the [NLDL2024](https://www.nldl.org/program/winter-school) winter school at UiT - The Arctic University of Norway.
-It is about distributed deep learning with Horovod.
+It is about distributed deep learning with Horovod-TensorFlow.
+More examples can be found [here](https://github.com/horovod/horovod/tree/master/horovod).

 ## Setup Horovod-TensorFlow on Cray system
 Here is a step-by-step guide on installing Horovod-TensorFlow-rocm: